-Full TitleStandard Infusion Carboplatin Versus Prophylactic Extended Infusion Carboplatin in the Treatment of Patients with Recurrent, Ovary, Fallopian Tube, and Primary Peritoneal Cancer Back to top
+Full TitleStandard Infusion Carboplatin Versus Prophylactic Extended Infusion Carboplatin in the Treatment of Patients with Recurrent, Ovary, Fallopian Tube, and Primary Peritoneal Cancer

 Patients who have recurrent ovarian, fallopian tube, or peritoneal cancer are often treated with several drugs.
 Carboplatin is one that seems to work for many treatment cycles.
 Even though it may work against the cancer, patients can become allergic to it.
 If that happens, treatment with the drug usually needs to be stopped.